sshark/thrillingbytes/To checked or unchecked exceptions.md

 ## Conclusion
 Using runtime exceptions frees the developer from repeating the *try-catch* blocks when the input is known to be safe and usable.

-Methods that deal directly with external sources can use the `try` block as one of the many ways to manage random inputs from external sources.
+Methods that deal directly with external sources can use the *try-catch* block as one of the many ways to manage random inputs from external sources.